alecF2/emoji-bot/README.md

 ## Possible Errors

-The bot will sent an error message in a number of scenarios:
+The bot will send an error message in a number of scenarios:

 * you sent an invalid link (links must start with http:// or https://)
 * you sent a link but it wasn't a direct image link (e.g. you sent a link to an Imgur album not an actual image)